RiddleAndCode/bigchaindb-c-driver/README.md

 ## Usage

-The creation and siging of transaction on BigchainDB is simple.
+The creation and signing of transaction on BigchainDB is simple.
 Inputs are taken and transfered to outputs.
 The inputs and outputs have to be prepared and defined.